rakshith572/Chat-Bot-using-socket.io-/README.md

 step 3: npm start

+step 4: cd server

-step 4: Finally, open your browser and go to the following url:
+step 5 Finally, open your browser and go to the following url:

 http://localhost:5000